gwynne/swift-evolution/proposals/NNNN-forward-array-to-variadic-args.md

 - Consistent with Swift's usage of the same word to describe the very function parameters it affects.
 - Being just unique enough a word to give it a low false positive rate when searched for - in other words, easy for beginners to find in the docs.

-### Use <some other construct> than a compiler directive
+### Use a language construct other than a compiler directive

-There are not many other language constructs which would be suitable for a situational modifier of this nature.
+First problem is, there aren't very many other language constructs which even _can_ serve as a situational modifier of this nature:

-- A standard library function would not tend to correctly convey the level at which the consideration is applied, and the type system has no means to express the "only valid where a variadic parameter goes" or "must be the only item passed to a variadic parameter" constraints.
+- A standard library function would not only misrepresent the level at which "splat" occurs, but run afoul of the type system, which has no means of expressing "only valid where a variadic parameter goes" or "must be the only item passed to a variadic parameter" constraints.
 - The `@identiifer` syntax is already used by property wrappers, and by built-in attributes.
 The splat operation is an active behavior of the compiler; it does not describe any particular innate characteristic of the related code.
 - `$` is already used by identifiers and property wrappers; reuse in this context would be ambiguous at best, directly conflicting at worst.
 - `\` also already has multiple meanings, and once again ambiguity would be quick to arise.